The Holy Qur'an: Text, Translation and Commentary: Amana editions

 The translation established its pre-eminent position in the North American market when Amana Publications of Maryland reprinted the original edition in 1977, retitling it as The Meaning of the Holy Qur'an.
 Originally printed in paperback in two volumes, it was consolidated into a single hardback edition in 1983.

 In 1989, Amana introduced a revised "New Fourth Edition" featuring revision of the translation and commentary—again with politically motivated "corrections"—undertaken with the help of the International Institute of Islamic Thought.
 The New Revised Amana print is currently in its 11th edition, dated May 2004.

 The Islamic Foundation of UK released an 'English Only' hardback edition in 2005, which features both the translation and commentary without the accompanying Arabic text.
 It is based on the Revised Amana edition with some additional revisions by the Foundation's own editorial staff.

-Alleged anti-Semitism
+Reception

-San Diego assistant professor, member of Homeland Security Master's Program Khaleel Mohammed has described the translation as "a polemic against Jews" citing content in its footnotes.
+San Diego assistant professor and member of Homeland Security Master's Program, Khaleel Mohammed, has described the translation as "a polemic against Jews" citing content in its footnotes.
 In early 2002 the Los Angeles Unified School District ordered the book removed from school libraries.

+The academic Ayesha Chaudhry has described the language of the translation as "super snobby British English".